semsaksoy/EpsMeter/README.md

 image

-When you use ctrl + c combination for exit, then the application stores the latest state as a text file if you donâ€™t prevent this with parameter.
+When you use ctrl + c combination for exit, then the application stores the latest state as a text file if you don’t prevent this with parameter.

-In my tests with Syslog-ngâ€™s loggen test tool, it responded with high accuracy even in high (10000) EPSs.
+In my tests with Syslog-ng’s loggen test tool, it responded with high accuracy even in high (10000) EPSs.